Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Unavoidable minors

-Normalizing $\vp'$ and $\psi'$ on a spanning tree of $(G_0,\mc B_0)\cup P$ that contains the contraction set $K$ and let $\hat\vp$ and $\hat\psi$ be the induced gain functions on $(\widehat G,\widehat{\mathcal B})$.
-Again, $\hat\vp$ and $\hat\psi$ are equal on each edge aside from $e$ where they are unequal and that every cycle through $e$ is unbalanced.
-The first conclusion of our theorem holds in four of the six possibilities of Figure \ref{F:InequivalenceLocalized} and the second conclusion of our theorem holds in possibilities (iii) and (vi) which do not occur when $(G,\mc B)$ is tangled.
-(Note contraction of an unbalanced loop is only necessary in possibility (vi).) \end{proof}
+Re-normalize $\vp'$ and $\psi'$ on a spanning tree of $(G_0,\mc B_0)\cup(P-e)$ that contains the contraction set $K$ and let $\vp|_\Omega$ and $\psi_\Omega$ be the induced gain functions on $\Omega$.
+Again, $\vp|_\Omega$ and $\psi|_\Omega$ are equal (equal up to scaling) on each edge of $(G_0,\mc B_0)\cup(P-e)$ but differ (differ even after scaling) on edge $e$, and every cycle containing $e$ is unbalanced.
+The first outcome of the theorem holds in cases (i), (ii), (iv), and (v) of Figure \ref{F:InequivalenceLocalized} while the second outcome holds in cases (iii) and (vi).
+A single frame-type contraction of a joint is necessary in order to obtain $\mathsf U_2$ in case (vi), but no other contraction of a joint is required.
+Thus all minors but this one are link minors. \end{proof}